vially/wercker-step-expandenv/README.md

 - `input_file` The input file
 - `output_file` (optional) The output file.
 If not specified the output is stored in the `EXPANDENV_OUTPUT` environment variable.
+- `output_env_var` (optional) When the output file is not specified, the output is stored in this environment variable.
+Default is `EXPANDENV_OUTPUT`.

 # Example